 The University of Melbourne Exchange program offers students a unique opportunity to study and live overseas whilst completing a degree.
-You can study for a single semester or full year at any one of approx. 200 Exchange partners in over 35 countries around the world.
-Exchange students remain enrolled at The University of Melbourne and continue to pay their tuition fees to The University of Melbourne and do not pay any tuition fees to their host university.
+You can study for a single semester or full year at any one of approx. 200 Exchange partners in over 40 countries around the world.
+Exchange students remain enrolled at the University of Melbourne and continue to pay their tuition fees to the University of Melbourne and do not pay any tuition fees to their host university.

 For more information please visit the Students Study overseas Semester and year-long programs web page.

-- Satisfy host institution and host country entry requirements
+- satisfy host institution and country entry requirements

 Enrolment and fees